Jlucto/Portfolio-1.2/README.md

 │   └── main.js
 └── images/
 ```

-*(Structure may vary depending on your latest updates)*
+---

 ## Customization

-- Update `index.html` with your name, bio, and project details.
+- **Personal Info:** Update `index.html` with your name, bio, and contact details.
-- Add new projects or sections as desired.
+- **Projects:** Edit the Projects section to add or update your work.
-- Modify CSS for theming or layout changes.
+- **Styling:** Modify `styles.css` to change fonts, colors, or layout.
+- **Interactivity:** Enhance or tweak interactivity via `main.js`.

+---

 ## Contribution

-Contributions are welcome!
+Contributions are encouraged!
 Please fork the repository and submit a pull request for review.

+---

 ## License